lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Revocation {#revocation}

 It may be necessary to verify that the credentials are not revoked.
 Revocation may be replaced by only issuing short valid certificates.
-Revocation information may be transported as External Authentication Data (EAD), see {{AD}}.
+Revocation information may be transported as External Authentication Data (EAD), see {{use-of-EAD}}.

 ## Authentication related information in EAD {#use-of-EAD}